Arithmetic compactifications of integral models of Shimura varieties of abelian type: Introduction

 \subsection{Organization of the paper}

 In {Section} \ref{sec-supplement}, we review Pink's characteristic $0$ theory for canonical models of toroidal compactifications of mixed Shimura varieties.
 Subsequently, we introduce a definition of coarser cusp labels, which helps us with finding compatible choices of cone decompositions for $(G_0, X_0)$ and $(G_2, X_2)$.
 This selection of cusp labels and cones also enables us to construct $\ca{S}_{K_2}^{\Sigma_2}$ as the pullback of some quotient in later steps.
 Some group-theoretic lemmas are established along the way.
 In {Section} \ref{sec-1-motives-and-deg}, the main goal is to review the theory of degeneration of abelian schemes developed in \cite{Mum72}, \cite{FC90} and \cite{Lan13}.
-The main difference is that we review it in the language of $1$-motives following Madapusi; some propositions are recorded in order to balance the original language and the one presented here.
+The main difference is that we review it in the language of $1$-motives (cf. \cite{Str10} and \cite{Mad19}); some propositions are recorded for later use.
 In {Section} \ref{sec-twt-construction}, we extend Kisin-Pappas' construction of twisting abelian schemes up to prime-to-$p$ isogenies to the twisting of $1$-motives and semiabelian schemes with additional structures.
 We then explain that the twisting constructions on the interior $\ca{S}_{K_0}$ and on the boundaries are compatible and induce an action on toroidal compactifications.
 In {Section} \ref{sec-tor-abelian}, we first generalize Deligne's induction to construct boundary mixed Shimura varieties associated with $\sh^{\Sigma_2'}_{K_2}$.
-We then construct $\ca{S}_{K_2}^{\Sigma_2'}$ as the ``subquotients'' described as above and present the main theorem (see Theorem \ref{maintheorem}).
-Finally, we end this paper with the construction of the minimal compactification $\ca{S}_{K_2}^\mmin$ of $\ca{S}_{K_2}$ and the proof of Pink's formula (see {Section} \ref{sec-min-cpt}). \S\ref{subsec-zp-cusp}, \S\ref{subsec-twt-1-mot}, \S\ref{subsec-ext}, \S\ref{subsec-con-stra-comp-quo} and \S\ref{subsec-main-thm} are the main technical {subsections} of this paper.
+We then construct $\ca{S}_{K_2}^{\Sigma_2'}$ as the ``subquotients'' described above and present the main theorem (see Theorem \ref{maintheorem}).
+To complete the construction of a good compactification theory, we also construct the minimal compactification $\ca{S}_{K_2}^\mmin$ of $\ca{S}_{K_2}$.
+We finish the paper by proving Pink's formula and by showing that the adjunction morphisms of nearby cycles are isomorphisms (see {Section} \ref{sec-min-cpt}). \S\ref{subsec-zp-cusp}, \S\ref{subsec-twt-1-mot}, \S\ref{subsec-ext}, \S\ref{subsec-con-stra-comp-quo} and \S\ref{subsec-main-thm} are the main technical {subsections} of this paper.
 A list of symbols appearing in the first and the second {sections} is attached as an appendix for the convenience of the readers.
+Here is a diagram showing the rough relationships among all sections and many key references in the literature.
+We apologize to the readers that we are not able to exhibit all the references we have used or to describe all the details within one diagram for now.